Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Illustrative Application

 Overall, these results indicate that there is a meaningful difference between set contribution and single-argument contribution functions.
 Between set contribution functions, we see different purposes and effects: \begin{itemize} \item The removal-based contribution of $0.045$ describes what would happen if we were to ignore novelty and impact assessment, reflecting the principle of strong counterfactuality: we can see that the absence of these aspects would decrease the final strengths of the topic argument accordingly.
 In our use-case this means that the paper, whose score corresponds to a somewhat \textit{weak borderline} recommendation, would be further weakened in absence of these rather subjective aspects, which may help a meta-reviewer interpret the review as being more on the ``reject side'' of the scale. \item The Shapley value-based contribution of $0.048$ indicates how much novelty and impact assessments contribute, as a ``group'' to the overall score, relative to the contributions of the other aspects, which are each grouped separately.
 The soundness of the contribution is reflected by the weak quantitative contribution existence principle.
 However, if we want to compare the contribution relative to another set of several aspects, we would need to make use of the partition contribution function ($\pctrbsempty$).
 In our example, Shapley-based contribution and removal-based contribution support the same narrative: the two somewhat opinionated aspects \textit{novelty} and \textit{impact} positively affect the score. \item The gradient-based contribution function (yielding a contribution of $0.2$) quantifies the effectiveness of applying a change to the aspect among \texttt{\{~NOV,~IMP~\}} that has a locally greater effect.
 For this, we would expect behavior that amounts to monotonicity.
-For the opposite direction (how to best affect a lower score), we would need to use \texttt{min} as our aggregation function of the gradient. \end{itemize}
+For the opposite direction (how to best affect a lower score), we would need to use \texttt{min} as our pooling function of the gradient. \item Finally, in this example, the three set contribution functions induce somewhat similar rankings over most contributors/sets.
+However, these rankings do not coincide in all cases.
+Consider the set contributor $\{ \mathrm{NOV}, \mathrm{IMP} \}$, which is ranked third by the removal- and Shapley value-based approaches, while the gradient-max set contribution ranks it first.
+The mismatch reflects that $\sctrbgmempty$ ranks sets by the \emph{locally strongest effect} inside the set, whereas removal- and Shapley value-based contributions measure the sets overall influence under counterfactual/game-theoretic conditions.
+Consequently, adding further arguments to a set does not change the impact measured by $\sctrbgmempty$ when these arguments' local effects do not exceed the current maximum; this can lead to different rankings compared to the other set contribution functions. \end{itemize}